-The option and forward contracts qualify as cash flow hedges under ASC 815, "Derivatives and Hedging," ("ASC 815"), since at both the inception of the contracts and on an ongoing basis, the hedging relationship was and is expected to be highly effective in achieving offsetting cash flows attributable to the hedged risk during the terms of the contracts.
+The option, forward and zero cost collar contracts qualify as cash flow hedges under ASC 815, "Derivatives and Hedging," ("ASC 815"), since at both the inception of the contracts and on an ongoing basis, the hedging relationship was and is expected to be highly effective in achieving offsetting cash flows attributable to the hedged risk during the term of the contracts.
 The Company is utilizing the "hypothetical derivative" method to measure the effectiveness by comparing the changes in value of the actual derivative versus the change in fair value of the "hypothetical derivative."

-The fair values of the Company's outstanding option and forward contracts recorded as assets and liabilities are as follows:
+The fair values of the Company's outstanding option, forward and zero cost collar contracts recorded as assets and liabilities as of September 30, 2010 are as follows:

-Derivatives designated as hedging instruments under ASC 815: 2010
+Derivatives designated as hedging instruments under ASC 815: • 2010

 Asset Derivatives:

-Options Other current assets \$ 256
+Options Other current assets \$ 6,156

+Forwards Other current assets \$ 187

+Zero cost collars Other current assets \$ 552

+Zero cost collars Other non current assets \$ 561

 Liability Derivatives:

-Forwards Other current liabilities \$ 1.188
+Forwards Other current liabilities \$ 528